unai-ss/Kafka-Kconnector-Prometheus-Grafana/README.md

 ## Example.

-## MongoDB Kafka Connector tutorial.
+## MongoDB Kafka Connector "Hello World" test.

 Those are easy guidelines adapting the `Replicate Data with a Change Data Capture Handler` to the current infra.